typiwo/landing-page/README.md

 # landing-page
-A website landing page using HTML and CSS
+A website landing page using HTML and CSS.